Kids have changing nutritional needs as they grow.

 • Use vegetables and dip for an after-school snack.

-• Parents are great role models - eat more fruits and vegetables yourself.
+• Parents are great role models - eating more fruits and vegetables yourself could help their eating habits.

 Variety is key!
 Offer a wide range of fruit and vegetables.